Jeel08820/SleepCycle/DEPLOYMENT.md

 ---

-**Recommended for beginners:** Start with Vercel or Netlify for the easiest deployment experience.
+**Recommended for beginners:** Start with Vercel for the easiest deployment experience.